Geology of Sint Eustatius: Origins

 Sint Eustatius is a young volcanic island of about 21 km2 located in the northern Lesser Antilles.
 It is formed by two distinct regions.
-The Norther-western hills, whose central crater is situated above the Bergje hill at 223 m. was developed by erosion during the late Pliocene to early Pleistocene yielding pyroxene-andesite hills of up to 289 m height.
+The Northern-western hills, whose central crater is situated above the Bergje hill at 223 m. was developed by erosion during the late Pliocene to early Pleistocene yielding pyroxene-andesite hills of up to 289 m height.
 The original crater might have been higher, but subsequent erosion reduced the height.
 The central feature, The Quill, emerged with rhyolitic eruptions about 32,000–22,000 years ago, producing a 760 m-wide crater.
 Later pyroclastic layers were formed with the latest activity recorded activity happening before 600 CE.
 Based on studies, the volcano has been erupting roughly once in 1,400 years for the past 22,000 years.
 The crater on the top, and the foot of the volcano consist of loose material from the eruption, with the rocks on the rim and bottom of the crater formed by older pyroxene-andesites and basalt.